viatc/viamybox/README.md

 **Kiosk mode**
 Full-screen browser window with your favorite media sites.
 We included about 2 dozen sites to quickly manage the kiosk from Youtube, Facebook, Instagram and Twitter to Spotify, Amazon, Google music.

-**Radio** quickly manage and install Bellerofonte radio from Home Assistant and console shell via via-setup.sh.
+**Radio** quickly manage and install Mopidy TuneIn radio and Bellerofonte radio from Home Assistant and console shell via via-setup.sh.

 **Cast youtube** with gotubecast and mps-youtube.
 Quickly manage and install from console shell.